 Each Key Club is led by a student board.
 The club president, club vice president, club secretary, club treasurer and club bulletin editor comprise the board.
 In some cases, one or more of these offices may be combined (i.e. secretary-treasurer or secretary-bulletin editor).
-If you are interested in running for a club position in your Key Club, click here.

 The club president is responsible for setting and monitoring the goals of the club, running club meetings, appointing committee chairs and delegating tasks as necessary, recruiting, training and retaining members and maintaining regular communication with the lieutenant governor of his or her division.